School of Education

 The School of Education tracks the degree to which program completers remain in the teaching profession.
 This is measured through the records provided by the state for Xavier University-prepared teachers who enter and persist in the Ohio Resident Educator four-year teacher development system and are working in Ohio public schools.

-The data indicate that nearly 100% of Xavier University graduates persist through their first four years of teaching, well exceeding reported statistics that teachers often leave the field within the first five years of teaching.
+The data indicates that 96.6% of Xavier University graduates persisted through their first four years of teaching, well exceeding reported statistics that teachers often leave the field within the first five years of teaching.

 Resident Educator Data 2021-2022